philipyang89/hades2/README.md

     ```sh
     http://localhost:5173
 ## ✏️ Adding Articles
-- Edit app/list.ts to add your article's <b>title and slug</b>.
+- Edit prisma/seed.js to add your article data.
-- Create a new route file, e.g. app/routes/article.$slug.tsx.
+- No need to create new route files, the logic of article.$slug.tsx takes care of it.
 - The sidebar will update automatically!

 ## 👤 Authentication
+- Session-based login with cookies without JWTs
-- /register and /login pages will handle user sign-up and sign-in.
+- /register and /login routes will handle user sign-up and sign-in.
+- Login with either email or username.
 - Credentials will be securely hashed and stored.
-- JWT token is secure as a HTTP-only cookie.
+- Logout destroys the session cookie.